Shadow in each Archetype

 The magician archetype within us may appear when we long for spiritual freedom.
 Meaning to say, when we aspire for something more divine and metaphysical, our magician archetype seeks to dominate.

-However, if we aren’t careful, this magician archetype can appear in a form of a shadow.
+However, if we aren’t careful, this magician archetype can appear in the form of a shadow.
 In this case, by being a shadow, it may carry a negative method to it.
 As Carol Pearson writes:

 “A shadow Magician tends to possess us: with all the best intentions to do good, we may find ourselves acting out in hostile and harmful ways.
 Instead of helpful naming, we engage in “unnaming,” which makes people feel like less than they are.
-When good energy comes our way, we take it in and transform it to negative energy.”
+When good energy comes our way, we take it in and transform it into negative energy.”
 (Carol Pearson, Awakening the Heroes within)

-As magicians often plays the role of prophets, they have this power of naming.
+As magicians often play the role of prophets, they have this power of naming.
 For instance, when you visit a fortune teller who tells you about what will happen to your future, they may do it in a manner that is destructive.